-I’m re-reading Victor Hugo’s Les Misérables (the Norman Denny translation) after 20 years, and providing a running commentary on Twitter at
+I’m re-reading Victor Hugo’s Les Misérables (the Norman Denny translation) after 20 years, and providing a running commentary.

 The book begins with Part One: Fantine, and opens with the Bishop of Digne.
 The first several chapters are mainly a character study of him, known to his flock as Msgr.
 Bienvenu, a kind-hearted soul who cares for those in need and still lays the verbal smackdown on anyone more self-absorbed than him (which seems to be everyone).